pleabargain/EnglishHelpsYourCareer/idioms.md

 # Run rings around someone
 *  If you run rings around someone, you are so much better than them that they have no chance of keeping up with you.
 # Run the gauntlet
-*  If somebody is being criticised harshly by a lot of people, they are said to run the gauntlet.
+*  If somebody is being criticized harshly by a lot of people, they are said to run the gauntlet.
 # Run the show
 *  If someone runs the show, they like to be in control and make all the decisions.
 # Run your mouth off